Reidemeister numbers for arithmetic Borel subgroups in type A: Acknowledgments

 \section{Acknowledgments}

 PMLA was supported by the long term structural funding \emph{Methusalem grant} of the Flemish Government.
 YSR was partially supported by the German Research Foundation (DFG) through the Priority Program 2026 `Geometry at infinity'.
 Part of this project was inspired by a talk given by Peter Wong at the ICM 2018 Satellite Conference ``Geometric Group Theory'' in Campinas, Brazil.
 We thank him and Timur Nasybullov for helpful discussions.
-We are also indebted to Karel Dekimpe for valuable remarks, particularly for pointing us to a strengthening of Theorem~\ref{thm:Additive}.
+We are also indebted to Karel Dekimpe for valuable remarks, particularly for pointing us to a strengthening of Theorem~\ref{thm:Additive} and some corrections throughout an earlier draft.
+The authors thank the anonymous referee for a very careful reading of earlier versions of the paper and for the many suggestions for improvement and corrections.

 \cprime{$'$} \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace}